pola-rs/polars/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 If we cannot reproduce the bug, it is unlikely that we will be able fix it.

+Please remove clutter from your examples.
+Only include the bare minimum to produce the result.
+So please:

+* strip unused columns
+* use short distinguishable names
+* don't include unneeded computations

 #### What is the actual behavior?